tiennan/oodemo/README.md

 A simple example for javascript object-oriented programming.

 Include:
- - public / prviate variables or functions
+ - public / private variables or functions
  - static variables or functions
- - inheritance (not multiple)
+ - inheritance (not multiple, no interface)

 Run:

     node app.js

 Inheritance: